Open Conceptual Data Models

 - Describes problem domain in terms of tables/columns

-- Requires SQL to navigate model
+- Requires costly table joins to navigate model

 Application